Energiekontor AG still on track with good 2017 results

 About Energiekontor AG:

 For the last 25 years, Energiekontor has stood for a sound approach to business and a wealth of experience in wind power.
 Formed in Bremerhaven in 1990, the Company was one of the pioneers in the industry and is now one of the leading German project developers.
 Its core business covers the planning, construction and operational management of wind farms in Germany and abroad, and was expanded to include solar power in 2010.
-Energiekontor also currently owns and operates 35 wind farms with a total rated power of around 270 megawatts.
+Energiekontor also currently owns and operates 34 wind farms (as of 31.12.2017) with total rated power of around 260 megawatts.
 Now, Energiekontor AG intends to extend its pioneering role to commercial aspects and to realise wind farms and solar parks at pure market prices without state subsidies in all target markets as quickly as possible.

 In addition to its headquarters in Bremen, Energiekontor also maintains offices in Bremerhaven, Hagen im Bremischen, Aachen, Bernau (near Berlin) and Dortmund.
 The Company also has branch offices in England (Leeds), Scotland (Glasgow), Portugal (Lisbon) and the Netherlands (Nijmegen).
-The formation of additional branch offices in the US and France is currently in the pipeline.
-Our track record speaks for itself: 118 wind farms in operation, with 621 turbines and a total rated power of around 940 megawatts.
+The formation of additional branch offices in the US and France is currently underway.
+Our track record speaks for itself: 118 wind farms in operation, with total rated power of around 940 megawatts.
 This corresponds to an investment volume of about EUR 1.5 billion.

 Energiekontor went public on 25 May 2000.
 The shares of Energiekontor AG (WKN 531350/ISIN DE0005313506) are listed in the General Standard segment of the Frankfurt Stock Exchange and can be traded on all German stock exchanges.